-We have audited the general-purpose financial statements of City of Kinston, North Carolina, as of and for the year ended June 30, 1994, and have issued our report thereon dated September 30, 1994.
+We have audited the general purpose financial statements of the City of Kinston, North Carolina, as of and for the year ended June 30, 1995, and have issued our report thereon dated September 30, 1995.

-We have also audited City of Kinston, North Carolina's compliance with the requirements governing:

-- types of services allowed or unallowed

-- reporting

-- special tests and provisions consisting of

-- those listed in the Audit Manual for Governmental Auditors in North Carolina, issued by the Local Government Commission

-that are applicable to each of its major federal and State financial assistance programs, which are identified in the accompanying schedule of federal and State financial assistance, for the year ended June 30, 1994.
+We have also audited City of Kinston, North Carolina's compliance with the requirements governing types of services allowed or unallowed; reporting; special tests and provisions as listed in the Audit Manual for Governmental Auditors in North Carolina, issued by the Local Government Commission; claims for advances and reimbursements; and amounts claimed or used for matching that are applicable to its major State financial assistance program, which is identified in the accompanying schedule of federal and State financial assistance, for the year ended June 30, 1995.
 The management of the City of Kinston, North Carolina is responsible for City of Kinston, North Carolina's compliance with those requirements.
 Our responsibility is to express an opinion on compliance with those requirements based on our audit.

-We conducted our audit of compliance with those requirements in accordance with generally accepted auditing standards; Government Auditing Standards, issued by the Comptroller General of the United States; Office of Management and Budget Circular A-128, Audits of State and Local Governments; and the State Single Audit Implementation Act.
-Those standards, OMB Circular A-128, and the State Single Audit Implementation Act require that we plan and perform the audit to obtain reasonable assurance about whether material noncompliance with the requirements referred to above occurred.
+We conducted our audit of compliance with those requirements in accordance with generally accepted auditing standards; Government Auditing Standards, issued by the Comptroller General of the United States; Office of Management and Budget Circular A-128, Audits of State and Local Governments, and the State Single Audit Implementation Act.
+Those standards, OMB Circular A-128; and the State Single Audit Implementation Act require that we plan and perform the audit to obtain reasonable assurance about whether material noncompliance with the requirements referred to above occurred.
 An audit includes examining, on a test basis, evidence about City of Kinston, North Carolina's compliance with those requirements.
 We believe that our audit provides a reasonable basis for our opinion.